sofwerx/swx-devops/README.md

 The `credentials` file contains your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` credentials.

 By default, awscli likes to use the "default" `AWS_PROFILE`.
-Our `shell.bash` assumes that you will be using an `AWS_PROFILE` name of "sofwerx".
+Our `shell.bash` assumes using an `AWS_PROFILE` name of "sofwerx".

-The reasoning here is that you can manage multiple profiles for different AWS credentials under different profiles.
+This enables you to manage multiple profiles for different AWS credentials under different profiles.

 You can either create these files with a text editor (they are in an .ini file format internally) as decribed below, or you can use the following commands to prompt you: